cornel9922/cornel9922/README.md

 - 👋 Hi, I’m @cornel9922!
 - 👀 I’m interested in coding on Java.
-- 🌱 I’m currently learning Java on w3schools and w3resource.
+- 🌱 I’m currently learning Java and working on different small projects in JavaFX, Spring.
 - 💞️ I’m looking to collaborate on gmail.
 - 📫 How to reach me cornel.cornel200@gmail.com